 Systems and structures that enable successful transformation

-Taking bold action to transform education
+Taking substantive action to transform education

 Building the school of the future requires both vision and practical action.
 This blueprint provides a framework for creating educational environments that truly prepare students for success in a rapidly changing world—not by making incremental improvements to outdated models, but by fundamentally reimagining what school can be.